-The attitude you bring into every situation matters.
+The attitude you bring to every situation matters.
 In fact, it matters above all else.
-With the right attitude in mind you will be able to get through anything no matter how grim or dire your circumstances be.
-And of course your attitude is reflected within the thoughts you allow yourself to dwell upon consistently while facing adversity.
-These thoughts of course manifest in internal dialogue, and this internal dialogue often comes in the form of the questions you persistently ask yourself.
+With the right attitude in mind, you will be able to get through anything no matter how grim or dire your circumstances be.
+And of course, your attitude is reflected in the thoughts you allow yourself to dwell upon consistently while facing adversity.
+These thoughts, of course, manifest in internal dialogue, and this internal dialogue often comes in the form of the questions you persistently ask yourself.

 Why did this happen to me?

 Why do I always make a mess of things?

 Why didn’t I just do this earlier, then I wouldn’t be in this mess?